VDL-PRISM/docs/gateway_setup.md

 ## Introduction

 The gateway is the central hub of communication for a PRISMS sensor system.
-Sensors transmit their data to a gateway and the gateway takes care of uploading the data to the cloud:
+Sensors transmit their data to a gateway and the gateway takes care of uploading the data to the a remote database:

 ![High Level Architecture](images/High-Level-Architecture.pdf)

 The gateway consists of multiple components.
 The major component is [Home Assistant](https://home-assistant.io).
 Home Assistant is the common foundation that all sensors must support.
-It provides many built in components with ways to add custom components.
+It provides many built-in components with ways to add custom components.
 These components tell Home Assistant how to interact with various types of sensors.
 The PRISMS sensor component communicates with PRISMS sensors, integrating them into Home Assistant.
 The PRISMS InfluxDB component takes any data that is given to Home Assistant and uploads it to a [InfluxDB server](https://github.com/influxdata/influxdb).
-The PRISMS InfluxDB component also provides data persistence in case the gateway loses power and has not been able to upload all of its data.
+The PRISMS InfluxDB component also provides data persistence in case the gateway loses power and has not been able to upload all of the collected data.
 The source for the PRISMS components can be found [here](https://github.com/VDL-PRISM/home-assistant-components).
 The last component, [ngrok](https://ngrok.com) is a service that allows you to connect to your gateway after it has been deployed.
 This is helpful for remote debugging and monitoring.
 It is not required.

 ![Gateway Components](images/Gateway.pdf)